RishaanDevz/File-Search-API/README.md

 ## Future Ideas

 **System Integration**
-- Run as a LaunchDaemon/Service for persistent availability
+- [ ] Run as a LaunchDaemon/Service for persistent availability
-- Automatic startup on system boot
-- System tray integration for easy access

 **File Transfer & Notifications**
-- Email integration for sending found files
+- [ ] Email integration for sending found files
-- Discord bot integration for file delivery
+- [ ] Discord bot integration for file delivery
-- Batch file operations (zip and send multiple files)

 **Enhanced Features**
-- Content-based search for text files
+- [ ] Content-based search for text files
-- File preview generation
-- Search filters (date, size, type)
+- [ ] Search filters (date, size, type)
-- Search history and favorites
-- Configurable search locations beyond Downloads folder
+- [ ] Configurable search locations beyond Downloads folder (eventually be able to search the full system)

 Feel free to contribute to any of these features or suggest new ones!